Kay Starr: Career

-After finishing high school, she moved to Los Angeles and signed with Wingy Manone's band.
+Starr then signed with Wingy Manone's band.
 From 1943 to 1945 she sang with Charlie Barnet's ensemble, retiring for a year after contracting pneumonia and later developing nodes on her vocal cords as a result of fatigue and overwork.
 In 1946 Starr became a soloist and a year later signed a contract with Capitol Records.
 The label had a number of female singers signed up, including Peggy Lee, Ella Mae Morse, Jo Stafford, and Margaret Whiting, so it was hard to find her a niche of her own.
 In 1948 when the American Federation of Musicians was threatening a strike, Capitol wanted to have each of its singers record a back list for future release.
 Being junior to all these other artists meant that every song Starr wanted to sing was taken by her rivals on the label, leaving her a list of old songs which nobody else wanted to record.